groupdocs-conversion/GroupDocs.Conversion-Docs/net/mcp/macos-installation.md

 pwsh ./verify-groupdocs-mcp.ps1
 ```

-The handshake lists the server's three tools; with a document in your storage folder it also runs a real `get_document_info` call through the engine.
+The handshake lists the server's tools; with a document in your storage folder it also runs a real `get_document_info` call through the engine.

 ## macOS-specific troubleshooting